draggsconnor/BlipKit/manual/context.md

 <dt><var>BK_CLOCK_PERIOD</var> (<var>BKTime</var>)</dt>
 <dd>

-<p>The master clock's time period.
+<p>The master clock's tick period.
 This is a <a href="../clocks/">BKTime</a> struct.
 The default value is a 1/240th second (240 Hz).
 Use this attribute if a finer time granularity is required.</p>

 {% highlight c %}
 // Make time value